-- Guided reading - Shared reading - Regular independent reading - Home/school reading - There is a wide selection of levelled reading books, predominantly 'Collins Big Cat' books which are banded into the 'colour book bands' and the children progress through these as appropriate, reading a range of fiction and non-fiction texts before moving on to 'free reader' books; - Children are taught during shared and daily guided group sessions using structured and repetitive 'big books' and guided reading texts in ability groups where key objectives are taught and targets assessed, this may involve reading aloud or focusing on specific skills e.g. inference and deduction.
-Through this approach the teacher accesses every child (see Guided Reading section below) - Teachers, teaching assistants and adult volunteers may also read on an individual basis with children: how often is based on assessment of progress; - Teachers and teaching assistants assess children's progression in reading using the West Sussex Planning/Assessment Continuums; - All adults involved in working with a group for Guided Reading or hearing a child read should record this in the child's Reading Record.
+- Guided reading - Shared reading - Regular independent reading - Home/school reading - There is a wide selection of levelled reading books, banded into the 'colour book bands' and the children progress through these as appropriate, reading a range of fiction and non-fiction texts before moving on to 'free reader' books; - Children are taught during shared guided group sessions using structured guided reading texts in ability groups where key objectives are taught and targets assessed, this may involve reading aloud or focusing on specific skills e.g. inference and deduction.
+Through this approach the teacher accesses every child (see Guided Reading section below) - Teachers, teaching assistants and adult volunteers may also read on an individual basis with children: how often is based on assessment of progress; - Teachers and teaching assistants assess children's progression in reading using the Reading objectives located on the cover of the children's English book; - All adults involved in working with a group for Guided Reading or hearing a child read should feedback to the class teacher.
 In the case of Guided Reading this should include reference to the objective focus for the session and their progress against this.
 The initials of the adult writing the comment should be also be used - Phonics is taught systematically following the Read, Write Inc programme which supports the National Curriculum.
-Children have daily 30 minute group sessions until the end of Year 2, learning sounds, actions and letters, games and activities to support sounding out, segmenting and blending for reading and writing (see below under Spellings and Phonics); - Those children who are not making age-related progress are withdrawn for one to one or group support as appropriate and targets may be linked to their ILP if they are SEN&D: - Each class has a Reading Mastery Folder set up with lists of words appropriate to the age and ability of the child linked to the National Curriculum.
-Every child reads through their word list each day with the support staff in class.
-Once they can read the word 6 times it is ticked off and another word is added to their current list. - We are flexible with our use of scheme books.
-If a child is 'stuck' at a level and losing motivation, we will always look for alternatives, for example read aloud plays, to reignite enthusiasm.
+Children have daily 30 minute group sessions until the end of Year 2 if required, learning sounds, actions and letters, games and activities to support sounding out, segmenting and blending for reading and writing (see below under Spellings and Phonics); - Those children who are not making age-related progress are withdrawn for one to one or group support as appropriate and targets may be linked to their ILP if they are SEN&D;